Norfolk: Economy and industry

-A Local Enterprise Partnership was being established by business leaders to help grow jobs across Norfolk and Suffolk.
+A local enterprise partnership was being established by business leaders to help grow jobs across Norfolk and Suffolk.
 They secured an enterprise zone to help grow businesses in the energy sector, and established the two counties as a centre for growing services and products for the green economy.

-To help local industry in Norwich, the local council offered a wireless internet service but this was subsequently withdrawn as funding has ceased.
+To help local industry in Norwich, the local council offered a wireless internet service, but this was subsequently withdrawn as funding had ceased.

 The fishery business still continued in 2018, with individuals such as John Lee, a fifth generation crabman, who sells Cromer Crabs to eateries such as M Restaurants and the Blueprint Café.
 The problem that he has found is attracting young people to this small industry which calls for working many hours per week during the season.
 Lobster trapping also continued in North Norfolk, around Sheringham and Cromer, for example.

 Management of the shoreline

 Norfolk's low-lying land and easily eroded cliffs, many of which are composed of chalk and clay, make it vulnerable to weathering by the sea.
 The most recent major erosion event occurred during the North Sea flood of 1953.

 The low-lying section of coast between Kelling and Lowestoft Ness in Suffolk is currently managed by the British Environment Agency to protect the Broads from sea flooding.
 Management policy for the North Norfolk coastline is described in the "North Norfolk Shoreline Management Plan" published in 2006, but has yet to be accepted by local authorities.
 The Shoreline Management Plan states that the stretch of coast will be protected for at least another 50 years, but that in the event of sea level rise and post-glacial lowering of land levels in the South East, there may a need for further research to inform future management decisions, including the possibility that the sea defences may have to be realigned to a more sustainable position.
 Natural England have contributed some research into the impacts on the environment of various realignment options.
 The draft report of their research was leaked to the press, who created great anxiety by reporting that Natural England plan to abandon a large section of the Norfolk Broads, villages and farmland to the sea to save the rest of the Norfolk coastline from the impact of any adverse climate change.